NZBDash/NZBDash/README.md

 We are looking for any contributions to the project!
 Just pick up a task, if you have any questions ask and i'll get straight on it!

-Please feed free to submit a pull request!
+Please feel free to submit a pull request!

 ## Ideas